 Last week we hosted our 5th innovation event.
-We had the pleasure of welcoming many of our customers, partners, and other interested parties who are part of the store development market.
-During the week, we started our conversation discussing different sustainability perspectives across the different regions.
+We had the pleasure of welcoming many of our customers, partners, and other interested parties who are part of the project logistics market.
+During the week, we started the conversation discussing different sustainability perspectives across the different regions.
 As you can imagine, Asia, Europe, and the Americas are not all on the same page; however, everyone recognizes its importance.

 The fast fashion industry is, after the oil industry, the most polluting industry.
 This is mainly due to the fact everything in the fashion industry needs to change fast.
 During our conversations, we sought to switch the idea from fast to a more efficient concept called ultra-short.
 The changing perception from ‘fast’ to ‘ultra-short’ triggered us to come up with different solutions and decisions.